-Potential losses are measured using "Gross Earnings at Risk" (GEaR).
+Potential losses are measured using GEaR.
 GEaR takes into account a large number of variables that could affect portfolio values, including interest rates, credit spreads, exchange rates, securities prices, commodity prices and the volatility of and correlation between these variables.